Inside you’ll find an in depth guide to creating a family culture. This is part of a series so be sure to check out the other posts as they come…

 After doing quite a bit of research on this topic I’ve come to an encouraging and positive conclusion.
 It isn’t how much money you spend on your kids that counts.

-It isn’t what school you send them to or how many sports you enroll them in.
-It isn’t even how big your house is or how many vacations you take.
+Also, it’s not what school you send them to or how many sports you enroll them in.
+Believe it or not, it isn’t even how big your house is or how many vacations you take.

 One of the biggest predictors of a strong and happy family who love each other through life is this…